 - (1) Type of file: The Technical Volume must be a single Portable Document Format (PDF) file, including graphics.
 Perform a virus check before uploading the Technical Volume file.
 If a virus is detected, it may cause rejection of the proposal.
 Do not lock or encrypt the uploaded file.
 Do not include or embed active graphics such as videos, moving pictures, or other similar media in the document. - (2) Length: It is the proposing small business concern's responsibility to verify that the Technical Volume does not exceed the page limit after upload to DSIP.
 Please refer to Component-specific instructions for how a technical volume is handled if the stated page count is exceeded.
 Some Components will reject the entire technical proposal if the proposal exceeds the stated page count. - (3) Layout: Number all pages of your proposal consecutively.
 Those who wish to respond must submit a direct, concise, and informative research or research and development proposal (no type smaller than 10-point on standard 8-1/2" x 11" paper with one-inch margins).
-The header on each page of the Technical Volume should contain your company name, topic number, and proposal number assigned by the Defense SBIR/STTR Innovation Portal (DSIP) when the Cover Sheet was created.
-The header may be included in the oneinch margin.
+The header on each page of the Technical Volume should contain your proposing small business concern name, topic number, and proposal number assigned by DSIP when the proposal is created.
+The header may be included in the one-inch margin.